iappert/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## NServiceBus Azure Host

 The `NServiceBus.Hosting.Azure` and `NServiceBus.Hosting.Azure.HostProcess` are deprecated.See the [NServiceBus Azure Host upgrade guide](/nservicebus/upgrades/acs-host-7to8.md) for details and alternatives.

+## Meaningful exceptions when stopped

+The core is now throwing an `InvalidOperationException` when invoking message opererations on `IMessageSession` when the endpoint instance is stopping or stopped to indicate that the instance can no longer be used.